 (4).
 Jesus tells his followers: “Do not store up for yourselves treasures on earth, where moth and decay destroy, and thieves break in and steal.
 But store up treasures in heaven, where neither moth nor decay destroys, nor thieves break in and steal.
 For where your treasure is, there also will your heart be.”
 (Mt 6:19–21, NAB)

-Watch. “‘There is a lad here who has five barley loaves and two fish; but what are they among so many?’
+Here is the account. “‘There is a lad here who has five barley loaves and two fish; but what are they among so many?’
 Jesus said, ‘Make the people sit down.’
 Now there was much grass in the place; so the men sat down, in number about five thousand.
 Jesus then took the loaves, and when he had given thanks, he distributed them to those who were seated; so also the fish, as much as they wanted.”
 (Jn 6:9–11, RSV)